 In the desired Dynatrace environment, click Settings > Cloud and virtualization > Azure.

 Type a descriptive name for the connection.

-resource-as well as to
+resource-, as well as to

 Optional Turn off automatic tag import.
 If turned on, resource tags are imported (resource group tags aren't imported).

-Click Connect to add the connection information to the list of Azure connections.
+Select Connect to add the connection information to the list of Azure connections.
 You can edit connection information at any time.

-Once you have configured Dynatrace to connect to your Azure environment, Dynatrace immediately starts investigating the subscriptions and deployed services accessible for the service principal and starts monitoring them.
+After you have configured Dynatrace to connect to your Azure environment, Dynatrace immediately starts investigating the subscriptions and deployed services accessible for the service principal and starts monitoring them.

 Estimate Azure consumption for metric queries from Azure Monitor

 The table below shows the number of metrics captured for your Azure Services supported through the integration of Dynatrace with Azure Monitor.

 |Load balancer1||Load balancer